-- Shakespeare’s Globe is offering free streams of plays (including A Midsummer Night’s Dream and Romeo and Juliet) on its YouTube channel.
+- Shakespeare’s Globe is offering free streams of plays on its YouTube channel.
 Each will be available to watch for about two weeks before a new one is uploaded.

 - The National Theatre has launched free full-length plays on its YouTube channel for all to enjoy.
 A new play is uploaded every Thursday and free to watch for one week.

 - Watch Cirque du Soleil performances online for free!
 Shows are released weekly on their YouTube channel.